WJP-DAU/eu-thematic-reports/html/R1/text/thematic-findings.md

 ### Independent prosecution

 - The average score for the expert indicator of **independent prosecution** among the 27 EU Member States is 0.60 (<a class="crossref" href="#R1F6">Figure 6</a>).
 Country-level scores range from 0.82 in Sweden to 0.36 in Bulgaria.
-- In just 8 Members States, at least half of respondents agree that **prosecutors work independently, without any sort of pressure** (<a class="crossref" href="#R1F7">Figure 7</a>).
+- In just eight Member States, at least half of respondents agree that **prosecutors work independently, without any sort of pressure** (<a class="crossref" href="#R1F7">Figure 7</a>).
 Figures range from 71.2% in Finland to 18.1% in Slovakia.
 - In 23 Member States, the majority of respondents agree that **if police officers violate the law, they will be punished for these violations** (<a class="crossref" href="#R1F90">Figure 8</a>).
 Also, in 23 Member States, the majority of respondents agree that **police officers will be held accountable if they request bribes from the public** (<a class="crossref" href="#R1F91">Figure 9</a>), and in 21 Member States, the majority of respondents believe that **police officers will be held accountable if they accept bribes from gangs or criminal organizations** (<a class="crossref" href="#R1F92">Figure 10</a>).
 Perceptions of the accountability of police officers are consistently highest in Finland and lowest in Cyprus, Hungary, and Slovakia.
 - In 23 Member States, the majority of respondents agree that **if someone makes a complaint against a police officer, the accusation will be investigated** (<a class="crossref" href="#R1F93">Figure 11</a>).